vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/08_ANNEXURE_II_PROCEEDINGS_OF_THE_SECOND_MEETING.md

 (6) Dates of heliacal rising and setting of Jupiter and Venus should be given in the calendar.

-(7) Sukla and Krṣna Pakṣas should be separately shown and tithis should be numbered from s 1 to 15 and K 1 to 14 and K 30.
+(7) śukla and Krṣna Pakṣas should be separately shown and tithis should be numbered from s 1 to 15 and K 1 to 14 and K 30.

 (8) Moment of rising of the centre of the apparent Sun to be given after making correction for refraction.
 The moment of sunset similarly calculated should also be given.